ericglau/HyperledgerBesuGenerators/besu-maven-archetype/README.md

 ## Running the sample project

+1. Have two terminals open in the sample project.

-1. Compile contracts, build project, and install Hyperledger Besu:
+2. In the first terminal, run the following to compile contracts, build project, and install Hyperledger Besu:
 `mvn clean install`

-2. Run Hyperledger Besu:
+3. In the second terminal, run the following to start Hyperledger Besu:
 `target/besu-1.3.4/bin/besu --config-file=config.toml`

+4. Wait until you see `Ethereum main loop is up`

-3. Compile and run your application:
+5. In the first terminal, run the following to compile and start your application:
 `mvn compile exec:java -Dexec.mainClass="com.sample.App"`